samcn8/topas/README.md

 info depth 10 score cp 25 nodes 957588 time 2570 pv e2e4 e7e5 g1f3 b8c6 f1d3 c6b4 d3e2 d7d5 e4d5 d8d5
 bestmove e2e4
 ```

+Note that there is a built-in debugging terminal that allows users to play a (limited and not overly user-friendly) game against Topas in the terminal.
+To access this type `terminal` and follow the on-screen prompts.
+When in terminal mode, Topas will not respond to UCI commands.
+Once terminal mode is exited, Topas will once again respond to UCI commands.

 ## Building